MatsLanGoH/Tsundoku/README.md

 - Custom Adapters

 ### Additional notes:
-The term _Tsundoku_ refers to the Japanese term "_積読_", which translates to "collecting books without reading them"or
+The term _Tsundoku_ refers to the Japanese term "_積読_", which translates to "collecting books without reading them".